Observability & Telemetry Manual

 });

-Navigate to the Traces tab in the Njira Console to:
+Navigate to the Traces tab in the Njira Console to investigate agent behavior:

-2. Drill down into individual traces to see the full span tree.
+2. Drill down into individual traces to view the parent/child span tree.

-3. Inspect inputs, outputs, and enforcement verdicts for each span.
+3. Inspect payloads: View exact inputs, outputs, and enforcement verdicts for each span.

-• Use meaningful names: Span names like search_products are more useful than tool-1.
+• Use deterministic names: Span names like execute_stripe_charge are searchable; tool-1 is not.

-• Tag liberally: Add user_id, session_id, environment for easier filtering.
+• Tag liberally: Prepend tenant_id or environment to spans for easier aggregate filtering.